CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ## Interactivity and events
 In this guide you will learn how to deal with user interactions within your visualization.
-After going through it, you will be able to manage some interesting events (e.g. waiting for a layer to load or clicking on a feature) to give your users more dynamic and useful vizs.
+After going through it, you will be able to manage some interesting events (e.g. waiting for a layer to load or clicking on a feature) to give your users more dynamic and useful visualizations.
 You will also learn how to build very common add-ons such as *pop-ups* and legends.

 At the end of the guide you will have built a visualization like this:
 <div class="example-map">